manu0x/manu0x.github.io/README.md

 ## Hi there!
 Welcome to my webpage!
 ## About me
-I am posdoctoral researcher at King Abduallah University of Science and Technology (KAUST), Saudi Arabia.
+I am postdoctoral researcher at King Abduallah University of Science and Technology (KAUST), Saudi Arabia.